NM6642/cloudwatchdog-system/README.md

 # CloudWatchdog

 ## Project Overview
-This project demonstrates an **auto-remediation setup for microservices** using **Prometheus, Alertmanager, Grafana, Flask webhook, and Docker**.
+This project demonstrates an **auto-remediation setup for microservices.
 The system monitors log file sizes of a microservice, triggers alerts if the file grows beyond a threshold, sends emails via Alertmanager, and automatically resets the log file through a webhook to prevent crashes.

 - **Goal:** Monitor microservice log file sizes, send alerts, and **auto-remediate** oversized log files to ensure stability.